Belmont Stakes 2020 Results And Payouts: Tiz The Law Wins Going Away

 The Belmont Stakes 2020 results are in, and Tiz The Law won it in a rout.

 The local horse, who came in one of the heaviest favorite in recent years, won his fifth race in six starts in a dominant performance at the Belmont Stakes on Saturday.
 Tiz The Law made Saturday’s race look easy, winning by four lengths in an unofficial time of 1:46.53.
+It was the first time a New York-bred horse won the New York race in 138 years.

+Dr. Post came in second, while Max Player finished third and Pneumatic took fourth.
+The places were important, as the top four finishers all earn qualifying points for the Kentucky Derby, including 150 to Tiz The Law.

+As CBS Sports noted, the payout for those picking Tiz The Law to win the Belmont Stakes were not tremendous.

 As The Sporting News noted, Tiz The Law would have been a major favorite in the Kentucky Derby had it been held first, but the effects of the coronavirus threw off the Triple Crown this year, pushing back the Kentucky Derby and Preakness and leaving the Belmont Stakes as the opening race.
-Instead, Tiz The Law came in at 6-to-5 odds for the Belmont Stakes.
+Instead, Tiz The Law came in at 4-to-5 odds for the Belmont Stakes and was the pick of most experts.

-Tiz The Law was trained by Barclay Tagg, who had success with Funny Cide, who won both the Kentucky Derby and Preakness in 2008.
-This marked his first win in the Belmont Stakes.
+The horse also helped complete a Triple Crown of sorts for his owner.
+Tiz The Law is owned and trained by Barclay Tagg, who had success with Funny Cide, the horse that won both the Kentucky Derby and Preakness in 2003.
+This marked Tagg’s first win in the Belmont Stakes.

 TIZ THE LAW, tiz the VICTOR! @jockeyfranco congratulations to Barclay Tagg and the entire Tiz team, what a race #BelmontStakes pic.twitter.com/lBMACPzeuY